top of page

 • British Dietetic Association: Evidence-based practice guidelines for the dietary management of irritable bowel syndrome in adults (2009 to 2016)

 Black CJ, McKenzie YA, Scofield-Marlowe M, Setter P, Tarpey M, Ford AC, West H, Southey E, Thompson J, Corsetti M, Everitt HA.
 Top 10 research priorities for irritable bowel syndrome: results of a James Lind Alliance priority setting partnership.
 The Lancet Gastroenterology & Hepatology.
-2023; 8(6):499-501.
+2023;8(6):499-501.

-McKenzie Y.A., Thompson J., Gulia P. & Lomer M.C.E.
-(2016) British Dietetic Association systematic review of systematic reviews and evidence-based practice guidelines for the use of probiotics in the management of irritable bowel syndrome
+McKenzie YA, Thompson J, Gulia P, Lomer MC, (IBS Dietetic Guideline Review Group on behalf of Gastroenterology Specialist Group of the British Dietetic Association).
+British Dietetic Association systematic review of systematic reviews and evidence‐based practice guidelines for the use of probiotics in the management of irritable bowel syndrome in adults (2016 update).
+Journal of Human Nutrition and Dietetics.
+2016 Oct;29(5):576-92.

 YM.jpeg